Welcome to the Humane Society of Young County

 CLICK A LINK BELOW TO EXPLORE...you just might find your new best friend here!

-We also found that our dogs don't always put their best paw forward, so to speak, when strangers are coming in and out of the kennel area throughout the day.
+Our dogs don't always put their best paw forward, so to speak, when strangers are coming in and out of the kennel area throughout the day.
 They are more reactive in their kennels--meaning they are barking loudly and jumping at the gate.
 The dog you see behind the kennel gate looks nothing like the dog you meet on lead in the office or outside.
 How sad that many great dogs have been overlooked for adoption just because they didn't show well in their kennels!
+We always have our pets' best interests at heart!

 OUR WISH LIST

-*Dry cat food * Kitty Litter *Puppy Pads
+*Dry cat food * 40 lb bags of Pine Pellets (Tractor Supply) *Puppy Pads

 *Kitchen trash bags *42 gallon (3 MIL) Contractor Bags